pfansi/ecommerce-app/README.md

 - created connections to the database and env file filed
 - connected and created a database ecommerce_db
 - installed all the necessary dependency to run the app in Node.js
+- created model file and the relationship between table model

 ## Installation: